codingwithahmad/weblog/README.md

 - [x] Clean the adminlte template at /account and fix some url for tags
 - [x] Add articles list with a tabel in /account
 - [x] Fix articles list table for showing our articles
-- [x] Change ArticleModel view in account app to showing all articles just for superusers
+- [x] Change ArticlesList view in account app to showing all articles just for superusers
+- [x] Create ArticlesCreate view in account app and articles_create_update.html for its template